QuentinRa/intellij-ocaml/docs/Getting Started.md

                 └── ...
 </pre>

-It means that if you do not have these files at the end of your setup, or the folder isn't named properly (4.12.0, ocaml-base-compiler.4.12.0, 4.12.0+trunk, 4.12.0~alpha1, ...), then the plugin will tell you that this folder isn't valid (**edit:**: since 0.0.8, you have a usefull error message).
+It means that if you do not have these files at the end of your setup, or the folder isn't named properly (4.12.0, ocaml-base-compiler.4.12.0, 4.12.0+trunk, 4.12.0~alpha1, ...), then the plugin will tell you that this folder isn't valid (**edit:**: since 0.0.8, you have a useful error message).

+**(\*)**: for opam SDKs, the folder `.opam-switch/sources/` (with the sources from the GitHub repository) is imported too if present.

 ### 2. Native or Opam SDK?

 To use the plugin, you will need to install ocaml first.
-You will need to pick whether you will use a **native** SDK, or an **opam** SDK.
+You will need to pick whether you will use a **native** SDK or an **opam** SDK.
 Opam is providing more complete SDKs, so some features won't be available for people using a **native SDK** (I'm doing my best so that this won't impact much your experience trough).

 <table>
 <thead>